anushajoseph/AME/README.md

 ## How it works:

-**1.** First we made a project directory (head over to the terminal and create a React app named “AME” using the command: npx create-react-app ame)
+**1.** First we made a project directory using the command: npx create-react-app ame

 **2.** Imported Moment from "react-moment" to work with the dates.

 **3.** Imported Calendar from "react-calendar" , select the last period datecurrent date or time if asked by the user.

-**4.** User should select their period cycle length.
+**4.** User should select their period cycle length and then her last period start date from the calender.

-**5.** With the help of the last period start date and cycle length we will get an estimate of the next period.
+**5.** With the help of these two values we can estimate the date of the next period.

 **6.** Added basic commands in the code.